avoidwork/tiny-httptest/README.md

 **cors([hostname])**
 _TinyHTTPTest_

-Sets request headers & response header expectations, defaults to request `hostname` if optional argument is not supplied.
+Sets request & response header expectations, defaults to request `hostname` if optional argument is not supplied.

 **end()**
 _Promise_